Hollywood’s New Triple Threat? Acting, Looks, and Voice?

 The voice conveys more than mere words alone can say.

-That’s to say nothing of selecting particular voice characteristics in talent for voice over in television and radio commercials, promos, station identification, telephony, podcasting, business presentations and more.
+That’s to say nothing of selecting particular voice characteristics in talent for voice over in television and radio commercials, promos, station identification, telephony, podcasting, online videos, and more.

 So, given the increase in popular consumption and bars raised for producing entertainment unparalleled in these areas of import, it’s literally a no-brainer that voice would rise to the occasion and become a fundamental component of the new Triple Threat.